 Dr. Caves is concerned with overall oral health, not just the health of teeth and gums.
 As part of our routine dental care services, we screen our patients for oral cancer.

-Oral cancer screening allows cancer to be identified in early stages of development.
+Oral cancer screening allows cancer to be identified in the early stages of development.
 When caught early, patients with oral cancer have an 80 to 80% survival rate.
-Unfortunately, most cases of oral cancer are found in the later stages, accounting for the high death rate of about 45% at five years from diagnosis, and high treatment related morbidity in survivors.
+Unfortunately, most cases of oral cancer are found in the later stages, accounting for the high death rate of about 45% at five years from diagnosis and high treatment-related morbidity in survivors.

-The oral cancer screening is complete in less than 2 minutes and does not expose the patient to radiation.
+The oral cancer screening is completed in less than 2 minutes and does not expose the patient to radiation.